WTO Working Papers

 Agricultural Trade and Development

-Publication Date: April 2015More LessThe system of global agricultural and food trade is undergoing rapid processes of change, with important implications for economic development.
-In this paper we document and discuss these changes; including the rapid growth and structural change in agri-food trade, the increased consolidation in food supply chains, the proliferation of public and private food standards, high and volatile food prices, and increased ve Read More
+Publication Date: avril 2015Plus MoinsThe system of global agricultural and food trade is undergoing rapid processes of change, with important implications for economic development.
+In this paper we document and discuss these changes; including the rapid growth and structural change in agri-food trade, the increased consolidation in food supply chains, the proliferation of public and private food standards, high and volatile food prices, and increased vertical coordination in the chains.
+We investigate what the implications are of these changes for developing countries, for their participation in international agricultural trade as well as for economic development, income mobility and poverty reduction in rural areas.

 -